- Role-based, attribute-based, & just-in-time access to infrastructure

 Gravitational Teleport provides privileged access management (PAM) for cloud-native infrastructure.
 Teleport is an access and authentication proxy for SSH and Kubernetes API access.
 It's meant as a replacement for sshd and it works with existing OpenSSH clients and servers as-is.
 It allows administrators to set up access for users and groups to groups of servers, called clusters, and implements role-based access control (RBAC) to allow differing levels of access to different clusters.
 Individual server credentials are not available to users, reducing the administrative impact of rotating and removing credentials.

-- Centralized access to servers and Kubernetes
+- Centralized access to servers, databases, RDP, internal web apps, and Kubernetes.

 - SSH access available via web UI on proxy server.